 The President serves as the Chairman of the Standing Committee, debates and Members' Business Meetings.
 He or she is responsible for organising a programme of debates and overseeing the planning of other events during his or her term in office.
 He or she is also the head of the Society and overall responsibility lies with him or her.

 The Vice-President is appointed by Standing Committee at the end of Lent as an annual position, and is responsible for the long-term direction of the Society.
 They rank as second-in-command behind the President, and facilitate the work of the termly Presidents, including assisting the handover between termly Officers, and inviting high-profile speakers well in advance.
 The Vice-President also works heavily with the Bursar as well as the student Officers.

 The Executive Officer is responsible for implementing the decisions of the Standing Committee and fulfils a general facilitation role between other Committee members.
-The Executive Officer chairs the President's Committee of College Representatives, and can be designated roles or assigned specific responsibilities according to the needs of each particular term.
+The Executive Officer is in charge of the programme of debates for each term, and can be designated roles or assigned specific responsibilities according to the needs of each particular term.
 Also responsible for the chair of Executive Committee, which brings together appointees responsible for event planning an management.

 The Speakers Officer is responsible for organising the programme of individual guest speaker meetings for his or her term in office, and ensuring they are well looked after by the team when they attend the Union.

 The Treasurer is responsible for raising sponsorship funds for his or her term in office, obtaining local business discounts for members and directing the Society's merchandising operations.
 (The responsibility for managing the Society's finances lies with the Bursar and the Accounts Manager).